 Pool Overflowing Problems and How to Prevent Them

 Too much water and a pool can be a dangerous combination.
-If you find that you have water runoff into your pool from surrounding areas under normal conditions, you need to have someone take a look at your gradient.
+If you have water runoff into your pool from surrounding areas under normal conditions, you need to have someone look at your gradient.
 The deck or grounds and landscaping around your pool should slope away from your pool by ¼ inch for every foot.
-If you have runoff into your pool after it drizzles, your pool will be at risk of overflowing after a storm or heavy rainfall.
+If you have runoff into your pool after it drizzles, it will be at risk of overflowing after a storm or heavy rainfall.

-Having an excessive amount of water added to your pool in a relatively short timeframe can lead to several problems, among them, malfunctioning of your pool equipment, the accumulation of algae and deck damage.
+Having excessive water added to your pool in a relatively short timeframe can lead to several problems, among them malfunctioning of your pool equipment, the accumulation of algae, and deck damage.

 Improper Pool Function

-Your pool skimmer will help filter out some debris and insects that enter your pool, but only if the water level isn’t above the skimmer opening.
-If the skimmer is completely covered by water, then it won’t work properly.
-Robotic skimmers, which are relatively new to the marketplace, may cause less wear on the pump and pump motor.
+Your pool skimmer will help filter out debris and insects that enter your pool, but only if the water level isn’t above the skimmer opening.
+If the skimmer is covered entirely by water, it won’t work correctly.
+Robotic skimmers, relatively new to the marketplace, may cause less wear on the pump and pump motor.
 Some homeowners experience lower utility bills after installing these types of skimmers.

 Maintaining your pool before a storm will help alleviate any problems that a storm might cause.
-For example, if your pool has a crack in it, heavy rains can compound the problem, similar to what might happen if you have weak spots on your roof.
+For example, if your pool has a crack, heavy rains can compound the problem, similar to what might happen if you have weak spots on your roof.

-Pool owners should balance the chemistry in your pool before a big storm and directly afterward to bring your pH levels back to your pool to prevent it from turning green or even black.
+Pool owners should balance the chemistry in their pool before a big storm and directly afterward to bring their pH levels back to their pool to prevent it from turning green or even black.

 Pool Deck Damage

-If your pool is filled to the brim and water is allowed to sit there for an extended time period, you could experience heaving, lifting or cracking to your deck if water gets underneath.
-This problem usually only occurs if you live in an area with clay-based soil and if you pool is older.
-The reason that you may see cracks in your concrete deck is when this normally dry soil expands when wet, causing an upward force which can elevate the entire deck.
-Once this has happened, even if just by a small amount, your deck will usually not go back to its original level.
+If your pool is filled to the brim and water is allowed to sit there for an extended time period, you could experience heaving, lifting, or cracking to your deck if water gets underneath.
+This problem usually only occurs if you live in an area with clay-based soil and your pool is older.
+You may see cracks in your concrete deck when this normally dry soil expands when wet, causing an upward force that can elevate the entire deck.
+Once this has happened, your deck will usually not return to its original level even if just by a small amount.

 Cleaning Up After a Storm or Heavy Rain

-If you find that your pool has overflowed, you may need to drain some of the water, following the steps above.
+If your pool has overflowed, you may need to drain some water by following the steps above.
 Clean the skimmer baskets and use your pool rake to remove the debris floating in the pool.
 Then, vacuum your swimming pool.
-You will probably have to run the pump for an extended period of time to clean debris.
-If you were able to safely remove the pump before a hurricane, then you will need to reinstall it.
+You will probably have to run the pump for an extended period to clean debris.
+If you safely removed the pump before a hurricane, you will need to reinstall it.

-After getting the debris out of the pool, test the water chemistry and add start the process of balancing it.
-The faster you can start this, the easier it will be to get things back in place.
-If your pool is looking green after a storm, you can take some simple steps to get it looking crystal clear again.
+After removing the debris from the pool, test the water chemistry and start balancing it.
+The faster you can start this, the easier to get things back in place.
+If your pool is looking green after a storm, you can take some simple steps to get it to look crystal clear again.